jwright159/OverseerV1/README.md

 ## Installation

 First up, you're gonna need a webserver.
 On Linux, this can be Nginx or Apache.
-You'll also need PHP, and MySQL.
+You'll also need PHP, and mysqli.
 For Windows, you can use XAMPP to set it all up easily.

 Once that's all installed, it's time to set up the database.
 Import `install/Overseerv1.sql` - this contains everything you need to get started, including items.
 Set up users etc.